52-vae/MSCV-Multi-Sensor-Fusion-and-Tracking/README.md

 https://user-images.githubusercontent.com/42157171/146118747-4c6c2866-fa61-42d7-9b00-a9efee1d15d5.mp4

+The video above shows the go the goal with no obstacle.
+The code works for most of the time but, not always. sometime it goes near the goal and stop.
+This may be due to the fact the camera is fish eye camera, with almost a normal camera characters and I consider the camera as normal camera model for this project and this maybe a reason for this behaviour.

 - #### Go to Goal Pose with obstacle.

 Since the obstacle is of red in color, we can you filter and it in the image to create a map that can be provided to the *move_base* package to paln a path to the goal.